 - Achieving complete visibility in the supply chain.

 The features of blockchain make it crucial for every industry.
 For instance, blockchain facilitates high security as data on the blockchain is immutable, and cannot be tampered.
 Therefore, when applied in the supply chain, blockchain enhances the transparency and efficiency of supply chains.
-A complete history of each transaction from manufacturing to sale in the supply chain is recorded with timestamps.
-This eliminates the risk of human errors and reduces the time and cost involved in the supply chain.
+It records a complete history of each transaction from manufacturing to sale in the supply chain with timestamps.
+This also eliminates the risk of human errors and reduces the time and cost involved in the supply chain.

 With blockchain, the supply chain process will be streamlined:

 - The product quantity and transfer details will be recorded every time they are transferred to a different supply chain node.